 Most people will use the train to get into Sydney.
 It's quick (10-12 minutes to Central) but it's not cheap.

-A one way ticket from the international airport will cost you AUD $16.20 (adult) and AUD $10.70 (first child, others travel free).
-That's to Sydney Central.
+A one way ticket from the international airport will cost you AUD $17.20 (adult) and AUD $12.90 (first child, others travel free).
+That's to Sydney central and inner city stations.
 If you're going further the cost will be a little higher.